arielherself/espresso/README.raw.md

 <strong>Hong Kong’s</strong> finance secretary said the territory’s economy had shrunk during the second quarter, compared with a year ago.
 GDP also fell substantially during the first quarter, as a debilitating wave of covid-19 infections swept the city.
 [Hong Kong’s](https://www.economist.com/interactive/essay/2022/07/01/how-hong-kong-became-a-police-state) strict covid rules, including lengthy quarantines for visitors, are proving a drag.
 Meanwhile, that policy’s aim—reopening Hong Kong’s border with the mainland—remains a distant prospect.

 <strong>England’s women footballers</strong> became European champions, defeating Germany in a tense final in London.
 It was England’s first victory in a [major football tournament](https://www.economist.com/international/2022/07/21/the-womens-euros-are-selling-out-stadiums) since the men’s team won the World Cup in 1966.
-Viewing figures for the final are not yet out, but more than 10m Britons watched the Lionesses’ semi-final victory, a striking figure for a country obsessed with the men’s game.
+Some 17.4m Britons watched the Lionesses’ final victory, a striking figure for a country obsessed with the men’s game.

 <strong>Fact of the day: </strong>10%, the proportion of the Russian population that has experienced torture by law-enforcement agencies.
 [Read the full story](https://www.economist.com/briefing/2022/07/28/vladimir-putin-is-in-thrall-to-a-distinctive-brand-of-russian-fascism).